 Instructions

-- Preheat a 6" skillet over medium heat.
+- Melt 1 tablespoon butter in a 6" skillet over medium heat.

-- Add 1 tablespoon butter and the vegetables.
-Cook until tender.
+- Add onion, red pepper, green pepper, and cook until tender.
 Add ham and cook 1 minute more.

-- Add remaining butter and mix well.
-Pour eggs into the pan and reduce heat to medium low.
+- Add remaining butter and stir.
+Pour whisked eggs into the pan and reduce heat to medium low.

-- Cook until set.
+- Continue to cook until eggs are set.
 Top with cheese, remove from heat and cover 1 minute or until melted.

 - Fold in half and serve.